 To retain financial aid eligibility, a student must be in "good academic standing," in terms of minimum cumulative GPA requirements.
-A student's academic standing is dependent upon the cumulative grade point average and the number of semester hours that the student has attempted.
-For a student to attain and/or maintain "good academic standing" at the University of Mount Union, the student must:
+A student's academic standing is dependent upon the cumulative grade point average, attempted number of credit hours, and the degree a student is seeking.
+For a student to attain and/or maintain "good academic standing" at the University of Mount Union, the student must meet the following GPA requirements: